robbertvdzon/pepernotenmachine/launcher/source/README.md

 The pull motor maps positive and negative values to opposite directions and maps the magnitude to approximately 31 Hz through 16 kHz.
 A motor value of zero disables the motor.

+The button callback is also wired to the launcher state machine: a button release (`0x00`) starts the launch sequence, while any other payload triggers the release servo to move to `180°` and then return to `0°` after a brief delay.

 ## Launch sequence

 The launch sequence starts only when the pull motor end-switch input is inactive.
 It then: